 We expect that our operating cash requirements in the near term will continue to exceed cash provided by operations.
-As described in Note 1.Organization: Liquidity and Going Concern of the notes to our condensed consolidated financial statements, management believes that substantial doubt exists about our ability to meet cash requirements 12 months from the issuance of such financial statements, and such substantial doubt is not alleviated by our plans.
+As described in Note 1.
+Organization: Liquidity and Going Concern of the notes to our condensed consolidated financial statements, management believes that substantial doubt exists about our ability to meet cash requirements 12 months from the issuance of such financial statements, and such substantial doubt is not alleviated by our plans.
+We are seeking additional financing and evaluating financing alternatives in the near term in order to meet our cash requirements for the next 12 months.
 Management currently estimates that the Company's unrestricted cash will fund its operations into the fourth quarter of 2025.